jramkiss/jramkiss.github.io/_posts/2020-01-26-gaussian-processes.md

 ---

 I've found many articles about Gaussian processes that start their explanation by describing stochastic processes, then go on to say that a GP is a distribution over functions, or an infinite dimensional distribution.
 I find it harsh for an introduction.
-In this post I try to explain GPs in a more approachable manner, and use code to show simulations from Gaussian process priors and posteriors.
+In this post I briefly explain GPs in a more approachable manner, and use code to show simulations from Gaussian processes.

 &nbsp;